GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Limitations

 \section{Limitations}

 This paper acknowledges several limitations that future research could address:

-\textbf{Constrained Counterfactuals.} \ Our primary focus is improving alignment between LLM-generated and real-world social graph simulation via structural feedback from social graphs.
-Accordingly, we evaluate only two platform-wide incentives, applied as one-shot broadcasts without variation in timing, duration, or intensity.
-We leave longitudinal policy analysis to future work.
+\textbf{Analysis of Learned Policies.} Our primary focus is improving alignment between LLM-generated and real-world social graph simulation via reward feedback from social graphs.
 Our study focuses on who, how, and when agents interact within the simulated social network.
-The question of why agents interact remains outside the scope of this work.
-Nevertheless, the high-fidelity simulations of Graphia establish a robust foundation for investigating these deeper behavioral and cognitive dimensions in subsequent research.
+The question of why agents interact remains outside the scope of this work.Yet, a core tenet of social network analysis is that agent behaviors stem from interpretable causal mechanisms, and that these micro-level mechanisms give rise to distinct macro-level network phenomena.
+Future work can build upon Graphia’s framework to explicitly investigate the causal drivers of both micro-level agent decisions and emergent macro-level graph structures.

-\textbf{Incorporation of Structural Features.} \ While our framework leverages GNN-derived rewards to align LLM-generated edges with real-world graph structures, the current implementation is based on node-level structural signals (e.g., common neighbors, interaction frequency) and edge-category logits from a pre-trained dynamic GNN.
-Higher-order topological properties (e.g., community cohesion, triadic closure, or structural roles) are not explicitly encoded in the reward function.
-Future work could explore learned filtering mechanisms or structural encoders to support broader generalization.
+\textbf{Incorporation of Structural Rewards.} \ While our framework uses GNN-derived rewards to align LLM-generated edges with real-world graph edges, the current implementation relies solely on node-level destination selection and edge-category logits from a pre-trained dynamic GNN.
+Higher-order topological properties (such as community cohesion, triadic closure) are not explicitly captured in the reward function.
+Future work could investigate learned filtering mechanisms or graph-structure-aware reward designs that explicitly incorporate complex topological signals, enabling better generalization across diverse graph regimes.